 Two very special string indexes can be used also: leftboundary is a virtual character whose ligatures and kerns are used to handle word boundary processing. rightboundary is similar but not actually used for anything (yet).

-The values of topaccent, botaccent and mathkern are used only for math accent and superscript placement, see page 113 in this manual for details.
 The values of leftprotrusion and rightprotrusion are used only when \protrudechars is non-zero.
 Whether or not expansion is used depends on the font's global expansion settings, as well as on the value of \adjustspacing.